• Menu

 A few weeks after the founding of Auraria, the rival town of Denver City was established near Cherry Creek.
 The two towns fought for size and influence until they decided to settle their differences and merge in 1860.

-Denver City eventually dropped the latter part of its name and became a large, powerful city in the region while Auraria developed its identity as a neighborhood with breweries, mills, and homes that housed working and middle-class families.
+Denver City eventually dropped the latter part of its name and became a large, powerful city in the region.
+At the same time, Auraria developed its identity as a neighborhood with breweries, mills, and homes that housed working and middle-class families.
 Auraria began to become known as simply West Denver.

 The Great Flood of 1864